How Long Does Aio Last

 Further signs of wear include unusual noises emanating from the pump.
 If you hear grinding or whining sounds, it's a strong indication that the pump's components are struggling, potentially due to bearing damage or motor failure.
 These sounds shouldn't be ignored, as they can prelude more serious issues.

-See also What Is a Computer Model
+See also What Is a Bus Computing

 Additionally, keep an eye out for visible leaks or moisture around the water block and tubing.
 Any sign of liquid where it shouldn't be is a serious concern, as it suggests a breach in the system's integrity.
 This can lead to catastrophic damage if not addressed promptly.